vincent-breysse/portfolio/README.md

 #### Jan 2018 – Sep 2018

 #### 2D action/reflexion platformer game we did during our 1st year of studies.
-#### It contains roughly 10-20 hours of content throughout 9 levels, depending on your playstyle.
 #### The game has been released on Steam and comes with some successes to unlock. https://store.steampowered.com/app/1141850/Radial/

 ### Trailer